-World of Warcraft has 2 accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 2 accessibility features for Difficulty in World of Warcraft which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.

 Competitive Difficulty: Difficulty not adjustable, because you compete against other players.

 Low Pressure: Game tasks aren't time-limited or there's a low-pressure mode.
 This avoids the pressure of being put on the clock for overarching missions, or failing tasks because you didn't reach a destination in time.

 We've documented 2 accessibility features for Getting Started in World of Warcraft which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.

 Onboarding: The first time you open the game, you are asked to confirm options for control, navigation and accessibility settings.
 Games can differ in what they present at this stage, but will count for this, provided they include a streamlined onboarding process.

 Tutorials: There are helpful tutorials and instructions on how to play.
 Information is provided in a timely manner, with appropriate level of detail.

 We've documented 4 accessibility features for Reading in World of Warcraft which deal with how much reading or listening comprehension is required, how well the game provides visual and audible access to the text and whether subtitles and captions are a good fit for purpose.

 Moderate Reading: Moderate reading required.
 The quantity and complexity of reading are at a level that a high school student (14-year-old) would appreciate.

 All Speech Subtitled (Or No Speech In Game): All spoken content has subtitles, or there is no speech in the game.
 This means there is no requirement to hear spoken dialogue or narrative to play the game.